Requirements for security guard and private investigator agencies

 - answering any agency representative questions

 Regularly scheduled inspections

-Our inspectors also conduct scheduled inspections once every two years on every agency to:
+Inspectors also conduct scheduled inspections once every two years on every agency to:

-- raise awareness of regulatory requirements
+- ensure awareness of regulatory requirements

 Ad hoc inspections

 Inspectors routinely conduct ad hoc inspections of agencies and sites where security guards are employed to:

 - follow up on a reported issue of non-compliance

 - check to ensure individual security guards have the correct uniform and a valid security guard licence

 Some of these visits are unannounced and others will be scheduled.